HyperGamesStudio/EgoXproject/README.md

 This code was last tested and released using:
 * Unity 2019.4
 * Unity 2020.3

+## Known issues
+The plugin needs an option to switch between development/production APS environment

 ## License
 * EgoXproject is licensed under LGPL v3.
 If this causes you issues, please get in touch for an alternative licence.